Diagrammatics for Soergel categories: Preliminaries

 We often write the monomial $b_{i_1}b_{i_2}\cdots b_{i_d}$ as $b_{\ii}$ where $\ii=i_1\ldots i_d$.
 Notice that $b_{\emptyset}=1$.

-Let $a\longmapsto \overline{a}$ be the involution of $\Ztt$ determined by $\overline{t}=t^{-1}$.
+Let $a\longmapsto \overline{a}$ be the involution of $\Zvv$ determined by $\overline{v}=v^{-1}$.
 It extends to an involution of $\mc{H}$ given by

-In particular, $\overline{T_i} = T_i^{-1}= t^{-2}T_i + t^{-2} -1.$
+In particular, $\overline{T_i} = T_i^{-1}= v^2T_i + v^2 -1.$

 Kazhdan and Lusztig~\cite{KaLu1} defined a pair of bases $\{C_w\}_{w\in \mc{W}}$ and $\{C'_w\}_{w\in \mc{W}}$ for $\mc{H}$, which immediately proved to be of fundamental importance for representation theory and combinatorics.
-The two bases are related via a suitable involution of $\mc{H}$, and the elements of the second Kazhdan-Lusztig basis $\{C'_w\}_w$ are determined by the two properties:
+The two bases are related via a suitable involution of $\mc{H}$, and the elements of the second Kazhdan-Lusztig basis $\{C'_w\}_w$ are determined by the two properties: where $P_{y,w}\in \Z[v^{-2}]$ has negative $v$-degree strictly less than $l(w)-l(y)$ for $y<w$ and $P_{w,w}=1$.
+There is no simple formula expressing $C'_w$ in terms of $T_y$, but observe that $C'_e=1$ and $C'_{s_i}=b_i=v(T_i+1)$.
+For a good introduction to the Kazhdan-Lusztig basis, see \cite{Soe5}.